+Proposed October 2021

+start date

+(duration)

+Proposed March 2022

+completion

+date

+Estimated LKR 47 million allocated including for solar installations

+total cost

+Land Pump Houses - Department of Irrigation, Northern Province

+ownership Overhead Tank 1 - Department of Irrigation, Northern Province

+Overhead Tank 2 - Private Land donated (Refer Annex 8 for Signed Land

+Donation Agreement)

+Laying PVC pipes - Along the road edge belongs to Department of Irrigation,

+Northern Province

+Planned Planned interventions of the project includes

+interventions Rehabilitation of Pump house

+• Installation of two motors (pump 6&7)

+Laying of PVC lines covering all beneficiaries

+Two separate overhead tanks

-Proposed start date (duration) October 2021 Proposed completion date March 2022 Estimated total cost LKR 47 million allocated including for solar installations Land ownership Pump House and Overhead Tanks - Department of Irrigation, Northern Province Laying of pipes - Along the road edge belongs to the Department of Irrigation, Northern Province Planned interventions Planned interventions of the project includes Rehabilitation of Pump house Installation of two motors (pump 4&5) Laying of PVC lines covering all beneficiaries One overhead tank Installation of 40KWh solar panels Training, capacity building, and extension Beneficiary selection criteria and process Oddusudan DS division has well-established farmer organizations already and production of dry Chili is available immediately.
+• Installation of 40KWh solar panels

+Training, capacity building, and extension

+Beneficiary selection criteria and process Oddusudan DS division has well-established farmer organizations already and production of dry Chili is available immediately.
 There are experienced Chili farmers who rely on Chili along with the other crops for livelihood.
 Most of the farmers have large-scale, low flat farmer-based lands with low water accessibility.
 ASMP provides both ground-level infrastructure developments and advances technological support by utilizing resources for farmer mobilization and capacity building through a strategic partnership.
+Further, an

-Further, an attitude and market-led vision of field staff are highly acceptable.
+attitude and market-led vision of field staff are highly acceptable.
 Hence, the selected area is highly supportive to meet the project needs within a short period of time with the expected quality.

 The selection criteria looked at the farmers' available lands and priority was given for the farmers who can utilize a minimum of 1/2 acre for the Chili production.
 Since the project is very keen on women's participation, high priority was given to select women-headed families based on land availability.
-The project will target to ensure that about 30% of the selected beneficiaries would be women.
+The project will target to ensure that about 40% of the selected beneficiaries would be women.
 Further, vulnerable and marginalized disabled farmers having a minimum of 1/2 acre were selected as long as they have the ability to carry out the cultivation activities.
 Further, the willingness of participation of existing farmers and the young farmers were considered as a key selection criterion to become a member of the project.
 Hence, vulnerable groups and youth will also be given importance in the selection criteria.

-As per the above criteria, Thaddayamalai village consists of 40 farmers for the dry Chili cluster project, and rehabilitation of pump house (4&5) and PVC laying will be beneficial for the all above selected 40 farmers.
-Further, the electricity bill of the motors will be paid by the farmer organization and concession benefits of the solar panel will be given to the farmer organization.
+As per the above criteria, Thoddiyadi village consists of 60 farmers for the dry Chili cluster project, and rehabilitation of pump house (6&7) and PVC laying will be beneficial for the all above selected 60 farmers.
+Annexure 2 shows the benefited land slots of the above-mentioned farmers.
+Further, the electricity bill of the motors will be paid by the farmer organization, and concession benefits of the solar panel will be given to the farmer organization.